Research

 Contiguous Boundary Pair Counties with Minimum Wage in 2020

-1. The Effects of Local Taxes and Incentives on Entrepreneurship: Evidence from the Universe of U.S. Startups
+1. Taxes, Incentives and Entrepreneurship: Evidence from the Universe of U.S. Startups

 With Robert Fairlie, Frank Fossen, and Andrew Johnston